9 fascinating facts about BTC

 Moving away from Bitcoin fun facts, it’s worth remembering that there are some rather serious Bitcoin stats that expose issues the crypto sector needs to address.
 A hot-button topic that’s caused alarm among environmental campaigners and governments involves the sheer level of power that this cryptocurrency needs to operate.

-Every year, the Bitcoin network has a carbon footprint that’s equivalent to the whole of Hungary, and uses as much power as Kazakhstan.
+Every year, the Bitcoin network has a carbon footprint that’s equivalent to the whole of Chile, and uses as much electric power as Thailand.
 These facts about Bitcoin are even starker when you consider the impact that a single transaction has.
-According to Digiconomist, one Bitcoin transfer has a carbon footprint equivalent to 1.13 million Visa transactions or 85,000 hours of watching YouTube – and uses enough electricity to power an American household for 37 whole days.
+According to Digiconomist, one bitcoin transfer has a carbon footprint equivalent to 2.02m Visa transactions or 152,000 hours of watching YouTube – and uses enough electricity to power an American household for almost 66 whole days.

 The crypto community says great strides are being taken to ensure that renewable energy is used to power Bitcoin’s blockchain, but there’s still plenty of work to be done.